 Rotterdam is one of the top cities I recommend (not just because I live there) but because it has so much to offer.
 A location once bombed during WW2, the city has rebuilt itself as a modern architectural hotspot.
 There are loads of hotspots for couples and families to enjoy a weekend away here.
 Find yourself exploring the Museum Kunsthal, dining on the SS Rotterdam cruise ship and sightseeing with 360°c views at the Euromast.
-Looking for romance?
+Looking for romance in Rotterdam?
 Book a night at the gorgeous Hotel New York!

 More posts about Rotterdam:

 Well we cant have a weekend getaway list without the capital of the country.
 Amsterdam is enchanting to visit all year round.
 With popular districts for relaxing to a lively shopping areas, the city has everything you need for a fun weekend away.
 You should consider visiting the famous Rijksmuseum and the Anne Frank House, but make sure to book in advance to save money and secure a time slot for your weekend.